Nitty-Gritty of the Nation’s Psychology with Urmi

 “Because of the gender stereotypes in our society, if a male misses something, the society will turn a blind eye to the mistakes but it is not the same for a woman.
 If a woman is in the same position, you are always under scrutiny so you cannot afford to go wrong anywhere.”

 “I could have joined the institute my husband works at.
 But consciously I chose not to because when a husband and wife work together in the same institute, many of your accomplishments will be undermined based on the thinking that you are getting promoted because of your husband.”
-Much of Urmi’s research work, like this one, reflect her personal choices.
+Many of her research work like this one reflect her personal choices

 Urmi is positive and believes that things are changing.
 “As a society, we are becoming more and more individualistic so you don’t have to be dependent on anybody, emotionally, physically and financially.”